BY LAWS OF FEDERATION OF JEWISH MEN’S CLUBS

 Each club that is a member of the FJMC shall operate in accordance with the provisions of these by-laws and in conformity with such policies and directives that the FJMC might adopt.

-The Executive Committee has the authority to take whatever action it might deem appropriate – including suspension or expulsion – with any club not complying with these by-laws or other policies and directives that the FJMC might adopt.
+The Executive Committee has the authority to take whatever action it might deem appropriate – including suspension or expulsion – with any club or Individual Member not complying with these by-laws or other policies and directives that the FJMC might adopt.

 Article IV – REGIONS